birkheadc/ProjectsWebApi/README.md

 # About the Code

-This is a very standard CRUD repository, with a few simple API endpoints for manipulating a single table on a single database I will use this API to update and display information regarding my personal projects on my website, a place to show off what I'm working on.
+This is a very standard CRUD repository, with a few simple API endpoints for manipulating a single table on a single database.
+I will use this API to update and display information regarding my personal projects on my website, a place to show off what I'm working on.

 ## Model